Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

 Mission 2: The Naked Scavenger Hunt

 Hide Post-it notes with clues around the house, each one leading to a body part—yours.
 Final prize: You, wearing nothing but a bow tie and a smirk.
-Warning: If the dog finds you first, abort mission and rethink your life choices.
+Warning: If the dog finds you first, abort mission and rethink your game strategy.

 Mission 3: The Worst Movie Night Ever